1985 Indianapolis 500: Start

 Going into the race, the top two qualifiers, Pancho Carter and Scott Brayton were considered underdogs, due to reliability issues with the Buick engine.
 Mario Andretti emerged as the race day favorite.

 Race day dawned sunny and warm.
 Mary F. Hulman gave the command to start engines just before 11 a.m., and the field pulled away for the pace laps.
 At the green flag, Bobby Rahal got the jump from the outside of the front row, and took the lead into turn 1.
 Brayton settled into second, but polesitter Carter slipped back to fourth.
 By turn three, Mario Andretti had picked off Brayton for second, and Rahal went on to lead the first lap.

 In the first few laps, Carter slid down the standings, and on lap 6, he pulled into the pits with a failed oil pump.
+He mentioned on the radio network interview that the pump that failed was not a Buick part, rather it was from a Cosworth engine.
 He became the second polesitter to finish last (33rd) after Cliff Woodbury in 1929.

 Bobby Rahal led the first 14 laps.
-On lap 15, George Snider and Josele Garza both suffered blown engine, bringing out the first caution.
+On lap 15, George Snider and Josele Garza both suffered blown engines simultaneously, bringing out the first caution.
 Mario Andretti had a faster pit stop, and emerged on the track as the new leader on lap 16.

 First half

 The Buicks' day came to an end on lap 19 when Scott Brayton stopped on the track with a blown engine from a cracked cylinder wall.
 After keeping a close margin to Andretti, Bobby Rahal went to the pits on lap 52 with a turbocharger wastegate problem.
 After several long pit stops, Rahal eventually dropped out with 84 laps.

 Mario Andretti continued to dominate, with Danny Sullivan now in second.
-Also, high in contention was Emerson Fittipaldi, Al Unser Jr. and Al Unser, Sr.
+Also, high in contention was Emerson Fittipaldi, Al Unser Jr. and Al Unser Sr.

 On lap 61, A. J. Foyt came into the pits with a poor-handling car in 20th place.
 After a heated exchange with his crew, it was determined that the front wing was broken.
 An angry Foyt stormed around the car, bumped into the fueler, fuel spilled, and fire started in the pit area.
 The fire was quickly doused.
-Foyt was out of the race just one lap short of the 10,000-mile career mark at the Speedway.
-Al Unser, Sr. was penalized for running over his air hose, which dropped him down the standings, Al Unser Jr., who was in the top five, dropped out on lap 91 with an engine failure.
+Foyt was out of the race just four laps short of the 10,000-mile career mark at the Speedway.
+Al Unser Sr. was penalized for running over his air hose, which dropped him down the standings, Al Unser Jr., who was in the top five, dropped out on lap 91 with an engine failure.